 The product is compatible with both Android and iOS devices and connects via Bluetooth 5.1.
 In addition, it is rated IP68 for dust and water resistance, as well as drop resistance, and has passed Mil-Spec 810H testing.

-Other features include a 600mAh battery which charges via USB-C, a physical SOS and location ‘Check In’ button, and xxx.
+Other features include a 600mAh battery which charges via USB-C, a physical SOS and a location ‘Check In’ button.
+It uses multiple satellite systems – GPS, Glonass, Galileo, and Beidou.

 How does Motorola Defy Satellite Link 2-way satellite messaging work?